 The path they traversed extended approximately a mile and a half across open meadow consisting of short grass and scrub oak and the occasional Ponderosa pine.
 By late morning, the ceiling of low cirrus clouds had begun to dissipate.
-Patches of blue sky and sunlight filtered through, bringing warmth and quietude to the valley where brown and white Herefords nudged their noses to the ground, searching for breakfast in the half-melted snow.
+Patches of blue sky and sunlight filtered through, bringing warmth and quietude to the valley where brown and white Hererfords nudged their noses to the ground, searching for breakfast in the half-melted snow.

 Travis sat atop Red Cloud, guiding the chestnut stallion at a slow, steady pace, one hand loosely leading the reins while his other hand casually hung down at his side, tapping the ends of the leather against his leg.
 Unlike Ben, his body moved effortlessly with the horse’s natural dip and stride, as though he’d lived his whole life in the saddle – which, for all accounts and purposes, Ben supposed he had.

 Ben’s riding companion was Hugo, an even-tempered buckskin gelding who seemed to be guiding Ben more than Ben was guiding him.
-Travis had probably picked the horse specifically for that reason – either sensing that Ben wasn’t a very seasoned rider or assuming that, because he was a city boy, he would require more assistance.
+Travis had probably picked this horse specifically for that reason – either sensing that Ben wasn’t a very seasoned rider or assuming that, because he was a city boy, he would require more assistance.
 Without verbally expressing it, Ben was thankful for the choice.
 His position on the saddle felt neither natural nor comfortable.
-No matter which way he shifted, he couldn’t find a sweet spot that didn’t remind him of being fucked the previous night.
+No matter which way he shifted, he couldn’t find a sweet spot that didn’t remind him of being fucked last night.
 And his head intermittently pulsated with a sharp pain, like a hot poker being inserted into his forehead.
 But, even so, he refused to allow the physical discomforts of the night’s events influence their morning ride.

 For the better part of their journey, the two men rode side-by-side, following the hard, sandy loam path that eventually headed deeper into the hills.
 Neither of them spoke much, content to sit in contemplation for a while, the caws of crows overhead providing the only intermittent interruption until Travis suddenly raised a hand, motioning for Ben to stop.
-As they pulled the horses to a halt, Travis continued to hold his hand in the air, indicating a request for silence.
+As they pulled the horses to a halt, Travis continued to hold his hand in the air, indicating the need for silence.

 Following his line of sight towards a distant edge of trees, Ben noticed two grizzly-coated coyotes approximately two hundred yards to the northwest tracking a small calf who had wandered away from its mother.
 Carefully, Travis removed the Browning BLR .308 Winchester rifle from the scabbard that was clipped to his saddle and brought it up to his cheek.